 swivel, make sure it is black, not shiny.

-check for nicks and cuts from their teeth.
-If you find one, cut it off above the nick and retie your lure to the new
+for nicks and cuts from their teeth.
+If you find one, cut it off above the nick and retie your lure to the new end.
+I

-end.
-I just keep cutting it shorter until I reach about 2', then put another 5' leader on and start the process over.
-If
+just keep cutting it shorter until I reach about 2', then put another 5' leader on and start the process over.
+If you

 My favorite lure for Spanish is the Gotcha as you do not have to use any additional weight.
 I use two techniques